 Athlete’s foot is known to the medical community as tinea pedis.
 It is a foot fungus that is caused most commonly by these fungi: trichophyton, epidermophyton, floccossum, or microsporum.
 It is ridiculously common and, with proper foot care, pretty easy to treat and avoid.
 If you’re not careful, though, it is easily contracted and spread.
 And if not properly treated, it can become quite serious and painful, and you could develop secondary bacterial infections.
 It does not necessarily stay confined to your feet either.
 Athletes foot can spread easily to your groin region or your armpits.
 All it really requires to flourish is a dark, dampish place.
 So I suggest that you read this article, put away your pride, and learn how to get rid of athletes foot.

 Start with fungicides.
 Sounds easy, right?
 Well, actually . . . yeah.
-Take a quick trip the drugstore and grab yourself an over-the-counter athletes foot treatment.
+Take a quick trip the drugstore and grab yourself an over-the-counter athletes foot treatment, or save time and order something like Lotrimin through Amazon.
 Since there are about 9,556 different types, it can be a little overwhelming.
 Don’t sweat it.
 Ask the pharmacist what they would recommend.
 Don’t be embarrassed about it.
 They are unbelievably used to this kind of thing.
 In case you don’t want to talk to anyone, I’m gonna list a few good athlete’s foot treatments in the bottom section of this article.

 Keep your feet clean.
 This is important both for avoiding athletes foot to begin with and for getting rid of athletes foot once you’ve got it.
 Foot fungus loves icky, dirty, damp places like your nasty feet.
 If they are clean, they won’t be as desirable for fungus.
 Wash your feet at least twice a day, more if you have the time.
 Use a bathing brush to remove any dead skin.
 Clean between your toes too.
 A bottle brush works well for that.
 Don’t forget to clean your toenails.
 Use a toothpick or a matchstick instead of something metal.
 The metal can leave gouges in the toenail that fungus will be able to hide in.
-Remember to wash your hands thoroughly after touching your fungus-ridden feet.
+Remember to wash your hands thoroughly, because handling your fungus-ridden feet ain’t sanitary.

 Keep your feet dry.
 This is another very important step when trying to get rid of athletes foot.
 Every time you get out of the bath or shower, dry your feet thoroughly.
 This is especially important if you are about to put on socks and shoes.
 Don’t be afraid to hit your feet with a blow dryer.
 Just don’t set it so high that your feet sweat.
 Whenever possible, go barefoot or wear sandals.
 Also, it can take up to 24 hours for a pair of shoes to dry out completely after wearing them.
 So unlace them and open them up as far as you can to get them as dry as possible.